-A number of capable platforms are on the market.
+A number of capable e-commerce platforms are on the market.
 Generally, selecting a platform is of less concern than the software engineer’s ability use the platform to craft processes that help maximize volume and revenue within your desired workflow and branding experience.
 Automated display of custom content based on criteria such as the season or the site visitor’s location, language support, and multiple currency support may all be considerations.
 Tailoring the installation to help mitigate security risks also should be top of mind.

 A simple out-of-the-box-installation is seldom suitable for any but the simplest, lowest-volume needs.
 With these observations in mind, here is a quick recap of some common questions about eCommerce products: